AndyDevelopsNothing/AndyDevelopsNothing/README.md

-- 👋 Hi, I’m @Lostangelenoo
+- 👋 Hi, I’m @AndyDevelopsNothing
 - 👀 I’m interested in sports such as rugby and football
 - 🌱 I’m currently learning python and js
 - 💞️ I’m looking to collaborate on anything.
 I am new to everything.